 - 3rd Place CBJJ Brazilian Nationals (2005 / 2009)

 - 3rd Place IBJJF International Masters (2008 / 2012)

 Weight Division: Peso Galo (57.5 kg / 126.5lbs)

 Team/Association: Brasa Clube de Jiu Jitsu-URCA

 Felipe Costa Biography

-Felipe’s success in recent years came as a surprise to most in the BJJ community as no other competitor had ever won a World Championship in the black belt division, without having ever placed on a podium of a major competition prior to receiving his black belt.
-Felipe had competed before in the lower belt divisions, but had never won a major tournament (Mundials, Pan Ams, Europeans, etc).
+Felipe’s competitive success, after earning his black belt, came as a surprise to many grappling outlets, particularly once Costa conquered his first world title in 2003.
+This due to Felipe’s past performances, having never placed on a podium of a major competition prior to receiving his black belt.
+Felipe had competed before in the lower belt divisions but had never won a major tournament (Mundials, Pan American, Europeans, etc).

 Another important landmark in Felipe’s popularity in the sport was the athlete’s first documentary.
 There he told the story of his steps into becoming World Championship, his underdog story got him many followers and people who admire his unusual steps to reach number one.
 In 2010 Felipe launched a series of online episodes called “Felipe 30+” in which he gave fans another eye on his path to the World Championships (the Mundial) after a serious injury.
 The episodes showed a bit of how Felipe programmed his recovery while showing a little of his private life – all these episodes were (and are still) available on YouTube.

 Felipe Costa is also an active writer and posts many of his perspectives and experience in Brazilian Jiu-Jitsu on his social media.
 In 2020 Felipe announced his retirement and his last gold medal was in 2019 when became Brazilian National champion for the second time